KMGA: Christmas music

 For many years, KMGA plays Christmas music during part of November and most of December.
 Like most AC radio stations around the country, KMGA changes its format each year to playing all Christmas music beginning sometime in November until December 26.
 The slogan used during this period is "Albuquerque's Home for the Holidays".

 In November 2017, Christmas music began the second week of November starting earlier than in the past.
 In another unusual move, Christmas music was also featured throughout Labor Day weekend in 2020 branded as "Quarantine Christmas" to "lift the spirits" of listeners in the midst of the COVID-19 pandemic.

 History

 On November 11, 1963, the station first signed on as KARA-FM, the original call sign.
-From the mid 1960s to the early 80s, it also used the call letters KBNM-FM, KMYR and KZZX.

-The station was assigned the KMGA call sign by the Federal Communications Commission on September 18, 1985.
+KARA-FM would be a sister station to now defunct KARA 1310 AM and aired a beautiful music format that would simulcast from 4am to 6pm.
+Star Broadcasting purchased the station in 1965 and changed to KBNM.
+The station operated at 3.7 kW at 150 feet.
+In March 1971 KBNM expanded to a 24-hour broadcast with contemporary rock by day and middle-of-the-road music at night.
+In May 1974 Star Broadcasting sold KBNM to Fontana Media Corporation for $150,000.
+The station then changed to KMYR later that year with a "progressive" Album Oriented Rock format upgraded to 20 kW.
+In September 1977 Fontana sold KMYR to Sunbelt Communications for $415,000.
+The station then changed to KZZX.
+In July 1978 Sunbelt would also purchase KQEO AM 920 from Swanson Broadcasting for $900,000 In June 1985 Sunbelt would sell KZZX and KQEO along with KSPZ and KVOR in Colorado Springs to Penn Communications for $5.4 million.
+In September it would become KMGA with the "Magic 99" branding and Soft Adult Contemporary format.
+In 1990 KMGA and KQEO were sold to Spacecom for $1.5 million.
+By 1993 some new programming strategies helped KMGA to become more competitive in the market.
+In November 1993 Spacecom sold KMGA and KQEO to Citadel Communications for $1.4 million.
+Citadel would also purchase its main competitor 93.3 KKOB-FM and 770 KKOB in January 1994.

 Jingles and imaging

-Currently KMGA uses the "Pure AC Bright" jingle package.
+Currently, KMGA uses the "Pure AC Bright" jingle package.
 KMGA commissioned the Brighter version, and WWLI in Providence, Rhode Island, also owned by Cumulus, commissioned the Lighter version.

 In the past KMGA used various packages from Reelworld until 2014.

 KMGA uses the Benztown AC library for imaging, along with other AC stations owned by Cumulus.